Narrowboat: Modern narrowboats

 The number of licensed boats on canals and rivers managed by the Canal & River Trust (CRT), a charitable trust, formerly British Waterways, was estimated at 27,000 in 2006.
 By 2014 this number had risen to over 30,000.
 There were perhaps another 5,000 unlicensed boats kept in private moorings or on other waterways in 2006.
 Most boats on CRT waterways are steel (or occasionally, aluminium) cruisers popularly referred to as narrowboats.

 Modern leisure narrowboats are used for holidays, weekend breaks, or touring, or as permanent or part-time residences.
 Usually, they have steel hulls and a steel superstructure, but when they were first being developed for leisure use in the 1970s glass reinforced plastic (fibre-glass) or timber was often used above gunwale height.
 Newer narrowboats, say post 1990, are usually powered by modern diesel engines and may be fitted inside to a high standard.
-There will be at least 6 ft internal headroom and often or usually similar domestic facilities as land homes: central heating, flush toilet, shower or even bath, four-ring hob, oven, grill, microwave oven, and refrigerator; some may have satellite television and mobile broadband, using 4G or LTE technology.
+There is typically at least 6 ft internal headroom and often similar domestic facilities as land homes: central heating, flush toilet, shower or even bath, four-ring hob, oven, grill, microwave oven, and refrigerator.
+Some may have satellite television and mobile broadband, using 4G or LTE technology.
 Externally, their resemblance to traditional boats can vary from a faithful imitation (false "rivets", and copies of traditional paintwork) through interpretation (clean lines and simplified paintwork) through to a free-style approach which does not try to pretend in any way that this is a traditional boat.

-They are owned by individuals, shared by a group of friends (or by a more formally organised syndicate), rented out by holiday firms, or used as cruising hotels.
-A few boats are lived on permanently: either based in one place (though long-term moorings for residential narrowboats are currently very difficult to find) or continuously moving around the network (perhaps with a fixed location for the coldest months, when many stretches of canal are closed by repair works, stoppages).
+Boats may be owned by individuals, shared by a group of friends (or by a more formally organised syndicate), rented out by holiday firms, or used as cruising hotels.
+A few boats are lived on permanently: either based in one place (though long-term moorings for residential narrowboats are frequently very difficult to find) or continuously moving around the network (perhaps with a fixed location for the coldest months, when many stretches of canal are closed by repair works, stoppages).

 A support infrastructure has developed to provide services to the leisure boats, with some narrowboats being used as platforms to provide services such as engine maintenance and boat surveys; while some others are used as fuel tenders, that provide diesel, solid fuel (coal and wood) and Calor Gas.